dekonvoluted/dekonvoluted.github.io/_posts/2014-02-17-how-i-back-up-my-data.md

 ---

 I suppose, if I had to put a number on it, it would be... three.
-Three TB, that\'s how much of my data is at stake.
+Three TB, that's how much of my data is at stake.
-That\'s how much data I stand to lose.
+That's how much data I stand to lose.
-It is a modest number, but it\'s obviously of vital importance to me that I don\'t lose any of my data.
+It is a modest number, but it's obviously of vital importance to me that I don't lose any of my data.
 The two primary dangers facing it are bit-rot and drive failure.
-I am ashamed to admit that I don\'t really have a strategy in place to deal with bit-rot just yet.
+I am ashamed to admit that I don't really have a strategy in place to deal with bit-rot just yet.
-[Btrfs](http://arstechnica.com/information-technology/2014/01/bitrot-and-atomic-cows-inside-next-gen-filesystems/) simply couldn\'t get here any sooner.
+[Btrfs](http://arstechnica.com/information-technology/2014/01/bitrot-and-atomic-cows-inside-next-gen-filesystems/) simply couldn't get here any sooner.
 But I do have a defense against drive failure.
-I have never lost any data to drive failure so far and I am doing my best to make sure I don\'t start now.
+I have never lost any data to drive failure so far and I am doing my best to make sure I don't start now.
-If you don\'t have a backup strategy in place, hopefully, this will get you started.
+If you don't have a backup strategy in place, hopefully, this will get you started.

 I have data spread over three volumes.

 * ### Home
-My home directory contains active projects I\'m working on, application settings, crypto keys, important documents, etc.
+My home directory contains active projects I'm working on, application settings, crypto keys, important documents, etc.
 This is currently on a 180 GB SSD.

 * ### Archive
-Cold storage for files that I don\'t think I\'ll need access any time soon.
+Cold storage for files that I don't think I'll need access any time soon.
 This is a sparsely utilized 1 TB HDD.

 * ### Media